moh-ismailll/Automated-Load-Transient-Testing-/README.md

 ### 5. Configure Load Transient Conditions
 The electronic load is configured to:
-- Operate in Constant Current (双色 CC) mode
+- Operate in Constant Current (CC) mode
 - Step from No-Load (0A) to Full-Load (Imax)
 - Trigger using a BUS command